highcharts/node-export-server/README.md

 });
 ```

-In order for everything to work as it is supposed to, the `setGeneralOptions` function must be called before running the `initExport` and any export-related function (`startExport`, `singleExport`, or `batchExport`) to correctly initialize all option values.
+In order for everything to work as it is supposed to, the `setOptions` function must be called before running the `initExport` and any export-related function (`startExport`, `singleExport`, or `batchExport`) to correctly initialize all option values.

 ## CommonJS Support